Plain bearing: Materials

 Plain bearings must be made from a material that is durable, low friction, low wear to the bearing and shaft, resistant to elevated temperatures, and corrosion resistant.
 Often the bearing is made up of at least two constituents, where one is soft and the other is hard.
+The hard constituent supports the load while the soft constituent lubricates the hard constituent.
 In general, the harder the surfaces in contact the lower the coefficient of friction and the greater the pressure required for the two to gall or to seize when lubrication fails.

 Babbitt

 Babbitt is usually used in integral bearings.
 It is coated over the bore, usually to a thickness of 0.25 to 2.5 mm, depending on the diameter.
+Babbitt is made using soft material when compared to the material of composition of the journal or the rotating shaft.
 Babbitt bearings are designed to not damage the journal during direct contact and to collect any contaminants in the lubrication.

 Bi-material

 Bi-material bearings consist of two materials, a metal shell and a plastic bearing surface.
 Common combinations include a steel-backed PTFE-coated bronze and aluminum-backed Frelon.
 Steel-backed PTFE-coated bronze bearings are rated for more load than most other bi-metal bearings and are used for rotary and oscillating motions.
 Aluminum-backed Frelon are commonly used in corrosive environments because the Frelon is chemically inert.